Quinnipiac University

 • Undergraduate Small Fund*

-Learn more about our past award winners
+View our past award winners

-Evaluation Rubric
+Poster Session Evaluation Rubric

-• Clarity of Content (40%) - Posters clearly illustrate the fund’s performance, history, investment policy and strategies.
+Clarity of Content (40%) - Posters clearly illustrate the fund’s performance, history, investment policy and strategies.

-• Organizational Design (20%) -Posters present information in a logical and easy-to-interpret format that complements the content.
+Organizational Design (20%) -Posters present information in a logical and easy-to-interpret format that complements the content.

-• Visual Appeal & Creativity (20%) - Creative and appealing use of colors, shapes, symbols and other graphical elements that capture viewers’ attention and interest.
+Visual Appeal & Creativity (20%) - Creative and appealing use of colors, shapes, symbols and other graphical elements that capture viewers’ attention and interest.

-• Questions by Judges (20%) - Clear answers to judges’ questions about the fund’s performance, history, investment policy and strategies.
+Questions by Judges (20%) - Clear answers to judges’ questions about the fund’s performance, history, investment policy and strategies.

 GAME XIV Award Winners

 It is with great pleasure that we announce the winners of the GAME XIV Global Portfolio Competition.
-Portfolios were processed and ranked based on risk-adjusted returns from the previous year and the Sharpe ratio was used to measure the performance of each team and determine award winners across six categories:
+Portfolios were processed and ranked based on risk-adjusted returns from the previous year and the Sharpe ratio was used to measure the performance of each team and determine award winners across seven categories:

 Graduate Overall